DineWithMe/Development-Tools/VS Code Extension.md

 Automatically finds, parses and provides code actions and code completion for all available imports.
 Works with Typescript and TSX.

-Comment: Give you some idea how big your import is
+Comment: Give you some idea how big your import is, another similar extension by Martin Oppitz is kind of broken

 ## 3. Auto Rename Tag